 Group size: Small groups only

 Nara after dark is one of Japan's best kept secrets.
 Most visitors experience the city for a few hours during the day and leave before sunset — which means the ancient capital empties out almost entirely by evening.
 No crowds.
 No tour buses.
-Just stone lanterns, empty temple paths, and 1,300 years of history with nowhere to go.
+Just stone lanterns, empty temple paths, and 1,300 years.

 The Nara Ghost Walk is one of the only guided night experiences in Nara offered in English.
-If you are looking for something to do in Nara at night that goes beyond dinner and an early train back, this is it.
+If you are looking for something to do in Nara at night, or you simply are into ghost tours, this experience is for you.

 Yes.
 Group size is kept small intentionally.
 Reserve your spot through the booking form below or contact us directly.